compactr/protocol/README.md

 }

 ```
 Will attribute index 0 to field `a`, index 1 to field `b` and 2 for `c`.
-Implementations of this protocol must follow this sorting rule to maintain consistency, even if properties are listed in differring orders across systems.
+Implementations of this protocol MUST follow this sorting rule to maintain consistency, even if properties are listed in differring orders across systems.

-Encoding of values to generate the binary output simply follows the order in which the properties are listed in the structure or object.
+Encoding of values to generate the binary output SHOULD simply follow the order in which the properties are listed in the structure or object.

 For example, serializing `{ c: true, a: true, b: true }` with the previous schema will output: `0x03 0x01 0x01 0x01 0x02 0x01`.

-## 2.5 Versioning
+## 2.5 Unsupported features

+### 2.5.1 References

+`$ref` references are supported, with constraints which MUST be enforced in client implementations:

+- Circular references MUST be detected.
+- Recursive schemas MAY be supported but implementations SHOULD impose depth limits.
+- External $ref targets (remote URLs) MAY be supported but MUST be resolved prior to encoding.

+### 2.5.2 Versioning

 Compactr binaries do not include version flags and the protocol does not include versioning mechanisms.

+Client implementations MAY elect to include integrity or versioning checks provided that the final encoded binary remains compatible with the Compactr protocol.

 ---